--Robert, a Brown Bag Program participant
+-Rose, a Brown Bag Program participant

-Without the Brown Bag Program, many seniors in San Mateo and Santa Clara Counties would be extremely isolated and at increased risk for malnourishment and illness.
+Without the Brown Bag Program, many seniors in San Mateo and Santa Clara counties would be extremely isolated and at increased risk for malnourishment and illness.
 Many seniors are forced to make difficult but unavoidable choices such as whether to purchase their medications, pay for their housing, and/or pay their utilities.
 Buying food, especially nutritious food, is often last on their list.
 It is likely that most participating seniors would be forced to skip meals or purchase food that is cheap but not healthy.